Boris Zhukov: World Wrestling Federation (1987–1991)

-Late career (1991–2001, 2007-2012)
+Late career (1991–2001, 2007–2012)

 In January 1991, Harrell made a brief tour of Japan with the Super World of Sports promotion.

-In April 1991, Harrell began wrestling for the Universal Wrestling Association in Florida and New York.
+In April 1991, Harrell began wrestling for the Universal Wrestling Federation in Florida and New York.
 He made his final appearance in June 1991 at the Beach Brawl pay-per-view in Palmetto, Florida, defeating Paul Samson.

-After leaving the UWA, Harrell wrestled sporadically over the following decade.
+After leaving the UWF, Harrell wrestled sporadically over the following decade.
 He formally retired in 2001.

 In 2007, Zhukov resurfaced as a heel in Virginia-based promotion American Championship Wrestling (ACW) and allied with local heel Eclipso.
 He was attacked and injured, leading to a face turn and a "Wrestle or Retire" match on September 8 for Eclipso's ACW Championship.
 Before the match, Zhukov told the crowd he was retiring, but a replacement had been chosen.
 Later that night, his old persona, Pvt.
 Jim Nelson (who had not been seen since an assault by Jack & Gerry Brisco in 1983) was revealed as that replacement.
 Now clean-shaven and dressed in army camouflage, he'd redone Sgt.
 Slaughter's boot camp and was promoted to Sgt.
 Jim Nelson in a pre-match ceremony.
 Nelson won the match and title after interference from both managers.
 Due to the controversy, the title was held up.

-Zhukov last match was on October 6, 2012 losing to Colonel Spud Wade.
+Zhukov last match was on October 6, 2012, losing to Colonel Spud Wade.